 About 2 hours from Merida, you can find the beautiful little town of Valladolid, right in the centre of the Yucatán peninsula.
 Here you can enjoy delicious local food, discover plenty of cenotes in the area, or embark on some amazing day trips in and around Valladolid.
 Due to its central location, Valladolid makes the perfect base for exploring Yucatán.
-On top of that, Valladolid is also one of the safest destinations in Mexico.
+On top of that, Valladolid is also one of the safest destinations in Mexico, and should be included in any Mexico itinerary.

 Check out 9 of the best things to do in and around Valladolid!